 I have to admit that batch cooking is really not much my thing.
 But recipes like this are meant to be made ahead and socked away for

-a rainy day… . or a very busy day.
-So once in a while I will bust out a huge casserole like this Chipotle Burrito Casserole and stock my freezer with meals for months to come.
+a rainy day... . or a very busy day.
+So once in a while I will bust out a huge casserole like this spicy Black Bean and Rice Bake and stock my freezer with meals for months to come.
 Okay, maybe only a couple of meals.
-Still, having dinner in the freezer – even if it is only one or two diners – is always a good plan.
+Still, having dinner in the freezer - even if it is only one or two diners - is always a good plan.

 - For the rice I use Uncle Ben's Natural Select's Spanish Rice along with a cup of long grain white rice.
 Adding the flavoured rice makes this dish so easy.
 A no-brainer. really.
 It's not often I used short cuts like this, but here it saves me time and nutritionally I'm happy with the results.